RaphaelOliveiraMoura/gympoint-system/README.md

 ```
   // 1 - Git Clone

+  // 2 - Copy the .env.example and set the environment variables
+  cp .env.example .env

-  // 2 - Installing the dependencies
+  // 3 - Installing the dependencies
   yarn install

-  // 3 - Run the application (Be sure to have the API running locally)
+  // 4 - Run the application (Be sure to have the API running locally)
   yarn start

 ```